AKA2320/OCT_processing_framework/README.md

 This project provides a comprehensive framework for performing registration of Optical Coherence Tomography (OCT) volumes.
 The framework focuses on providing both a user-friendly Graphical User Interface (GUI) and command-line tools for batch processing.
 It aims to correct for distortions and motion artifacts in OCT images, improving their quality and enabling more accurate analysis through advanced image processing techniques, deep learning models, and optimization algorithms.

+Standalone applications for macOS and Windows are also available for download from our GitHub releases, providing a convenient way to use the framework without installing Python or other dependencies.

 ## Key Features

 *   **Feature Detection:** Employs state-of-the-art YOLO models for detecting anatomical features and structures in OCT images
 *   **Multi-dimensional Motion Correction:** Corrects for motion artifacts in X, Y, and Z (flattening) directions
 *   **Deep Learning Integration:** Utilizes Swin Transformer-based "TransMorph" models for advanced registration tasks
-*   **Flexible Configuration:** Uses YAML configuration files for easy customization of parameters and file paths
+*   **Flexible Configuration:** GUI allows real-time configuration of processing parameters; command-line interface uses YAML configuration files
 *   **Dual Interface:** Provides both GUI (PySide6) and command-line interfaces for different use cases
 *   **Multi-format Support:** Supports `.h5` and `.dcm` OCT data formats
-*   **Batch Processing:** Includes multiprocessing capabilities for handling large datasets efficiently
+*   **Batch Processing:** GUI supports batch processing of multiple volumes; command-line interface includes SLURM multiprocessing capabilities for handling large datasets efficiently
+*   **Standalone Applications:** Pre-built macOS and Windows applications available for easy deployment without Python installation
+*   **Process Cancellation:** GUI provides ability to cancel long-running registration processes

 ## Installation